Drug and Alcohol Misuse and Cancer Risk

 What Causes Cancer?

-Despite the declines in the death rate over the last 20 years, cancer continues to be one of the most prevalent public health issues in the US.
-According to the National Cancer Institute 1:
+Despite declines in the death rate over the last 20 years, cancer continues to be one of the most prevalent public health issues in the U.S. According to the National Cancer Institute:1

 Risk factors for cancer are wide-ranging.
-Certain factors like age, family history, and hormonal fluctuations are outside of individual control.
-However, there are numerous other risk factors like diet and sun exposure that can be controlled, and a major preventable contributor to cancer is substance abuse 2.
+Certain factors like age, family history, and hormonal changes are outside of an individual’s control.
+However, there are several other risk factors—such as smoking, diet, and sun exposure—that can be controlled, and a major preventable contributor to cancer is substance misuse.2

-Tobacco smoke contains hundreds of harmful chemicals, and about 70 of them are known to cause cancer.
-Once ingested, the toxic effects of tobacco smoke can potentially damage every organ system in the body, which explains the vast variety of cancers triggered by use of the substance 4.
+Tobacco smoke contains hundreds of harmful chemicals, and about 70 of them are known to cause cancer.4 Once ingested, the toxic effects of tobacco smoke can potentially damage every organ system in the body, which explains the vast variety of cancers triggered by use of the substance.4

 Because of this, there is no safe level of smoking, and there is no safe method of using tobacco products.
-Cigarettes are not the only method to confer these health dangers.
-You are also at risk if you use 4:
+Cigarettes are not the only method of exposure to these health dangers.
+You are also at risk if you use:4

 - Smokeless tobacco like chew, snuff, or snus.

-Fortunately, current smokers can significantly lower their risk for cancer by quitting.
-Cancer risk will significantly decrease within a few years after the last use 4.
+Fortunately, current smokers can significantly lower their cancer risk by quitting.
+Cancer risk will significantly decrease within a few years after the last use.4

-According to the National Cancer Institute, about 3.5% of cancer deaths are caused by heavy alcohol use (more than 4 drinks per day/14 per week for men and more than 3 drinks per day/7 per week for women).
+According to the National Cancer Institute, about 3.5% of cancer deaths are caused by heavy alcohol use.5 For women, heavy alcohol use is considered more than 4 drinks per day or 8 drinks per week.5 For men, it is defined as more than 5 drinks per day or 15 drinks per week.5

 - Higher volume use.